cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 ---
-title: "Simulate a Migration in Production in Docker"
+title: "Simulate a migration in production in Docker"
 order: 4
 description: Introduce the leaderboard in a simulated production setup with Docker Compose
 tags: